ICRA Lanka reaffirms the issuer rating of LOLC Development Finance PLC

 |Instrument||Rated Amount (LKR Mn)||Rating Action|

-ICRA Lanka Limited has reaffirmed the issuer rating of [SL]A- (Pronounced as S L A minus) with stable outlook for LOLC Development Finance PLC (“LDFP”/”the Company”, formerly known as BRAC Lanka Finance PLC)
+ICRA Lanka Limited has reaffirmed the issuer rating of [SL]A- (Pronounced as S L A minus) with stable outlook for LOLC Development Finance PLC (“LDFP”/” the Company”).

-ICRA Lanka believes that the LOLC group, on the back of its established presence, business experience and fund-raising ability would be able grow its business and provide timely and adequate capital support to LDFP.
-The outlook may be revised to ‘Negative’ in case of further weakening in the asset quality indicators and profitability of the Company.
-The outlook maybe revised to ‘Positive’ in case of significant improvement in overall financial profile of group and if the portfolio profile and asset quality improve.
+ICRA Lanka believes that the LOLC group, on the back of its established presence, business experience and fund-raising ability would be able grow its business and provide timely and adequate capital support to the various group entities.
+The outlook may be revised to ‘Negative’ in case of weakening in the profitability and asset quality indicators of the group.
+The outlook maybe revised to ‘Positive’ in case of a significant improvement in overall financial profile of group and if the portfolio profile and asset quality improve.

 Key rating drivers

-Analytical approach: The rating reflects the significant operational, managerial and financial support from the LOLC group.
-For arriving at the ratings, ICRA has applied its rating methodologies as indicated below.
+Analytical approach: For arriving at the ratings, ICRA has applied its rating methodologies as indicated below.

 Links to applicable criteria: ICRA Lanka’s Credit Rating Methodology for Non-Banking Financial Institutions

 BRAC International established its Sri Lankan operations as an NGO in 2004 to serve the tsunami affected community in southern and eastern provinces.
 Subsequently, along with LOLC as a joint venture, it acquired Nanda Finance PLC (incorporated in 1961) to extend microfinance.
 In 2014, the Company became a wholly owned subsidiary of Commercial Leasing & Finance PLC (CLC, 99% owned subsidiary of LOLC), when BRAC International divested its holding.
 In May 2017, LDFP raised additional capital amounting to LKR 1.3 Bn by way of a rights issue which was fully subscribed by LOLC.
 Post the rights issue, LOLC became the largest shareholder with a 55.6% holding, while CLC held 44.3% share.
 LDFP is a licensed finance company and it is in the business of providing group microfinance, micro lease and individual loans to its customers.
-During the FY2020, LDFP reported a PAT of LKR 109 Mn on a total asset base of LKR 18.4 Bn, compared to the loss of LKR 154 Mn on a total asset base of LKR 13.8 Bn during the same period, previous fiscal.
-For the 6M ended September 2020, the Company reported a PAT of LKR 31 Mn on a total asset base of LKR 18.8 Bn.
+Post the amalgamation of LOFC with CLC, LDFP’s major shareholder is LOLC Ceylon Holdings PLC (55.55%) while LOLC Finance PLC held 44.34% as on March 31, 2022.

 Key financial indicators-LDFP